-On June 21, 2005, following his selection to the post by the 800-member Hong Kong Election Committee, Donald Tsang was formally appointed Chief Executive of Hong Kong by the PRC State Council.
-He replaced Hong Kong's unpopular former Chief Executive, Tung Chee-hwa, who submitted his resignation on March 10, 2005, two years before his term was to expire.
-Controversy has grown steadily in Hong Kong since late summer 2003, when massive peaceful demonstrations, involving tens of thousands of Hong Kong people, began to be held in opposition to "anti-sedition" laws proposed by Mr. Tung and in favor of more rapid progress toward democratization - such as electing Hong Kong's Chief Executive in 2007 and the Hong Kong legislature in 2008 by universal suffrage.
-Beijing dealt these democratic aspirations a stinging setback in April 2004 by ruling that universal suffrage not only was not to be allowed as early as 2007, but that Beijing, and not Hong Kong, would determine the proper pace for democratic reforms.
-Critics maintained that the Beijing decisions contravened provisions in Hong Kong's Basic Law leaving decisions on democratic development up to Hong Kong people themselves.
+10, 2005, two years before his term was to expire.
+Controversy has grown steadily since late summer 2003, when massive peaceful demonstrations, involving tens of thousands of Hong Kongers began to be held in opposition to "anti-sedition" laws proposed by Mr. Tung and in favor of more rapid progress toward democratization.
+Beijing dealt these democratic aspirations a stinging setback in April 2004 by ruling that universal suffrage not only was not to be allowed as early as 2007 (when Hong Kong's constitution, the Basic Law, implies it is possible), but that Beijing, and not Hong Kong, would determine the proper pace for democratic reforms.
+Critics maintained that the Beijing decisions contravened provisions in the Basic Law leaving decisions on democratic development up to the Hong Kong people.

 While a pragmatist who is far more popular than his predecessor, the new Chief Executive, Donald Tsang, also has been criticized by democracy activists.
 As Hong Kong's Chief Secretary, Mr. Tsang had chaired a Tung-appointed task force charged with consulting Beijing to devise a plan for democratic reforms in Hong Kong in 2007 and 2008.
-The task force's final recommendations, submitted in October 2005, provide for only marginal changes to electoral procedures in 2007 and 2008, stopping far short of expanding the franchise in Hong Kong in this decade or for the foreseeable future.
-The public response to the recommendations has been one of disappointment.
+The task force's final recommendations, submitted in October 2005, provided for only marginal changes to electoral procedures in 2007 and 2008, stopping far short of expanding the franchise in Hong Kong in this decade or for the foreseeable future.
+The public response to the recommendations was one of disappointment.
 On December 4, 2005, opponents of the recommendations held another large public protest in Hong Kong in favor of greater political change.
-Executive Tsang has defended the recommendations as being the most Hong Kong can achieve at the moment given Beijing's objections to more rapid democratization.
-The Legislative Council is set to vote on the recommendations package on December 21, 2005, with a two-thirds vote required for passage.
-A negative vote presumably would leave the status quo in place and likely would create political complications for PRC leaders and for Beijing - Hong Kong relations.
+Executive Tsang defended the recommendations as being the most Hong Kong can achieve at the moment given Beijing's objections to more rapid democratization.
+Democracy activists in the Legislative Council defeated the minimal reform package on December 21, 2005, leaving the status quo in place and the prescription for future changes uncertain.